-Mahonri has had over a dozen of his plays produced by theatre venues and organizations such as Utah Valley University, Zion Theatre Company, BYU Experimental Theatre Company, Art City Playhouse, the Little Brown Theatre, Arizona State University's Binary Theatre, and the Off Broadway Theatre in Salt Lake City.
+Mahonri has had over a about 20 of his plays produced by theatre venues and organizations such as Utah Valley University, Zion Theatre Company, BYU Experimental Theatre Company, Art City Playhouse, the Little Brown Theatre, Arizona State University's Binary Theatre, and the Off Broadway Theatre in Salt Lake City.

-Mahonri also loves superheroes, literature, film, board games, lasagna (with cottage cheese, not ricotta!), and considers himself an amateur Church Historian.
-He is also a tireless advocate for Mormon Drama.
+In addition to the Arts, Theatre/Film, and Literature, Mahonri also loves superheroes, board games, lasagna (with cottage cheese, not ricotta!), and considers himself an amateur Mormon History buff.

 After much thought and consideration, I have decided to leave A Motley Vision for the foreseeable future.
 After this post, I have one more essay I want to write for the blog as my last entry, but first I wanted to clarify the reasons why I am leaving, so that there is no room for speculation.
 Chiefly, it is because the focus at A Motley Vision has recently narrowed and focused on Mormon literary theory.
 I think that is a very good thing.
 It brings a much tighter and disciplined experience to the readers of A Motley Vision.
 However, much of my work here in the past has consisted of looser reviews, personal perspectives, and other kinds of blogging that don’t fit into the new paradigm.
 Also, my interests in blogging are extending very much to the Mormon theological and historical fields, which obviously don’t have a place here either.

 My work has always been more centered on a creative, rather than an academic style of writing, with a very personal perspective.
 Literary theory is something I find very interesting and like to dabble in, but it really has never been my focus, although I’m certainly pleased there are many talented people, including those here at AMV, who are doing that kind of excellent and much needed work.